rogerjdeangelis/utl_five_algorithms_for_tranposing_multiple_pairs_of_variables/README.md

 StackOverflow R: Five algorithms for tranposing multiple pairs of variables

+  All these solutions create tables, I am not interested in the report from proc report, just the output dataset.
   I think time spent with pro report is well spent.
   Especially if SAS decides to fix the ODS variable naming bug. proc corresp does honor ods output.